Steam turbine: History

 The modern steam turbine was invented in 1884 by Charles Parsons, whose first model was connected to a dynamo that generated 7.5 kW of electricity.
 The invention of Parsons' steam turbine made cheap and plentiful electricity possible and revolutionized marine transport and naval warfare.
 Parsons' design was a reaction type.
 His patent was licensed and the turbine scaled up shortly after by an American, George Westinghouse.
 The Parsons turbine also turned out to be easy to scale up.
 Parsons had the satisfaction of seeing his invention adopted for all major world power stations, and the size of generators had increased from his first 7.5 kW set up to units of 50000 kW capacity.
-Within Parsons' lifetime, the generating capacity of a unit was scaled up by about 10,000 times, and the total output from turbo-generators constructed by his firm C. A. Parsons and Company and by their licensees, for land purposes alone, had exceeded thirty million horse-power.
+Within Parsons' lifetime, the generating capacity of a unit was scaled up by about 10,000 times, and the total output from turbo-generators constructed by his firm C. A. Parsons and Company and their licensee, had exceeded 22 GW in terrestrial application alone.

 Other variations of turbines have been developed that work effectively with steam.
 The de Laval turbine (invented by Gustaf de Laval) accelerated the steam to full speed before running it against a turbine blade.
-De Laval's impulse turbine is simpler and less expensive and does not need to be pressure-proof.
+De Laval's impulse turbine is simpler, less expensive and does not need to be pressure-proof.
 It can operate with any pressure of steam, but is considerably less efficient.
 Auguste Rateau developed a pressure compounded impulse turbine using the de Laval principle as early as 1896, obtained a US patent in 1903, and applied the turbine to a French torpedo boat in 1904.
 He taught at the École des mines de Saint-Étienne for a decade until 1897, and later founded a successful company that was incorporated into the Alstom firm after his death.
 One of the founders of the modern theory of steam and gas turbines was Aurel Stodola, a Slovak physicist and engineer and professor at the Swiss Polytechnical Institute (now ETH) in Zurich.
 His work Die Dampfturbinen und ihre Aussichten als Wärmekraftmaschinen (English: The Steam Turbine and its prospective use as a Heat Engine) was published in Berlin in 1903.
 A further book Dampf und Gas-Turbinen (English: Steam and Gas Turbines) was published in 1922.

 The Brown-Curtis turbine, an impulse type, which had been originally developed and patented by the U.S. company International Curtis Marine Turbine Company, was developed in the 1900s in conjunction with John Brown & Company.
 It was used in John Brown-engined merchant ships and warships, including liners and Royal Navy warships.